JosephTLucas/vger/README.md

 - **Quit**: No one likes quitters.

 These menus contain the following functionality:
+- **List modules**: Identify imported modules in target notebooks to determine what libraries are available for injected code.
 - **Inject**: Execute code in the context of the selected notebook.
 Code can be provided in a text editor or by specifying a local `.py` file.
 Either input is processed as a string and executed in runtime of the notebook.
 Output will be transparent to other notebook users by specifying `Noisy` or `Stealthy` when prompted.
 This selection will also dictate how much information is returned to the user about their execution.
 - **Backdoor**: Launch a new JupyterLab instance open to `0.0.0.0`, with `allow-root` on a user-specified `port` with a user-specified `password`.
 - **Check History**: See ipython commands recently run in the target notebook.